Devihem/Devihem/README.md

 - 🔭 I currently study for software engineer with Python in [SoftUni](https://softuni.bg/curriculum).

+- 👨‍🎓 I'm an Electrical Engineer with RES Renewable Energy Sources

-- ⚡ I'm curious and inventive .
-In my free time i like to read articles about the new technologys , devices and project-ideas.
+- ⚡ Curious and Inventive .
+In my free time i like to read and study about the new technology's , devices and project-ideas.

 -  📫 You can get in touch with me by email at: i.stoyanov.tech@gmail.com and [Facebook](https://www.facebook.com/Devihem7)

-- (update...)

-- (update...)
+- ⛰️ Loving to be in the nature, quiet and relaxing.
+Hiking, Camping & Beering.

 - (update...)